apache/zeppelin/docs/interpreter/scio.md

 ## Using the Scio Interpreter

 In a paragraph, use `%scio` to select the **Scio** interpreter.
 You can use it much the same way as vanilla Scala REPL and [Scio REPL](https://github.com/spotify/scio/wiki/Scio-REPL).
-Context is shared among all *Scio* paragraphs.
+State (like variables, imports etc) is shared among all *Scio* paragraphs.
 There is a special variable **argz** which holds arguments from Scio interpreter settings.
-The easiest way to proceed is to create a context via standard `ContextAndArgs`.
+The easiest way to proceed is to create a Scio context via standard `ContextAndArgs`.

 ```scala
 %scio